-It isn’t just eat whatever you want leading into the race and than start paying real attention because it will be too late.
+It isn’t just eat whatever you want leading into the race and then start paying real attention because it will be too late.

-You want your body to be fully stocked on carbohydrates with a little protein sprinkled into the mix to assist in muscle repair such as having a bagel topped with some peanut butter or a protein drink in the morning after one of your runs.
+You want your body to be fully stocked on carbohydrates with a little protein to assist in muscle repair.

 One of my favorite drinks to get my protein fix is a simple glass of chocolate milk.

-There was a recent study in the Journal of Medicine and Science in Sport And Exercise which states that chocolate milk outweighs a carbohydrate-rich beverage like Gatorade or Powerade post-workout.
+The Journal of Medicine and Science in Sport And Exercise states that chocolate milk outweighs a carbohydrate-rich beverage like Gatorade or Powerade post-workout.

-Exercise physiologists at the University of Connecticut and Eastern Michigan University chose to ingest low-fat chocolate milk, rather than the usual sports drink after their runs and performed better in their next long run.
+Exercise physiologists at the University of Connecticut and Eastern Michigan University chose to ingest low-fat chocolate milk.
+The result was their performances were better in their next long run.

-They saw a 38 percent increase in muscle building and actually ran 28 percent longer during their next long run the week after.
+They saw a 38 percent increase in muscle building.
+In addition, ran 28 percent longer during their next long run the week after.